shawnbarton/support-stories/README.md

 # support-stories
-An archive of resolved technical issues.
-I intend to write these especially for specific cases where I was unable to find an answer online.
+An archive of technical issues I have worked on for which I was not able to readily find an answer online.